-In order to prepare a term sheet, it’s necessary to understand the content to be included in the document, the purpose of it, and the basis of the terms and conditions that will be discussed.
+In order to prepare a term sheet, you should understand what it contains, the purpose of it, and the basis of the terms and conditions that will be discussed.
 Much of this content will surround the financial aspects of an investment towards a startup company.

 In this article we will break down this written document which outlines all terms of the deal between the entrepreneur(s) and investor(s).
 Whether you’re the entrepreneur or the investor, it’s important to review and fully understand the conditions of the term sheet.
 Likewise, it’s even more important to know how to prepare it, the part of the process that many fail to understand.